Ben Feibleman v. Columbia University

 Ben Feibleman v.
 Columbia University (2020), formally known as John Doe v.
 Columbia University, is a Title IX case that was brought to the United States District Court for the Southern District of New York on the basis of anti-male bias which discriminates against male students accused of sexual assault.
 Columbia University launched an investigation of a sexual assault that was reported by Jane Doe in which Columbia found Jane Doe to be more credible and revoked Feiblemans degree from the Graduate School of Journalism.
 Feibleman filed a lawsuit against Columbia University.
-A settlement for undisclosed sum was made on December 23, 2020, which restored Feibleman's diploma.
+A settlement for an undisclosed sum was made on December 23, 2020, which restored Feibleman's diploma.

 Allegations

 On October 4, 2016, Ben Feibleman was accused of sexually assaulting a classmate after a journalism school reception at which both parties had been drinking.
 Jane Doe asked Feibleman to go with her to the water tower and then ended up in her bedroom; at that point, Feibleman started to record the encounter.
 Jane Doe can be heard asking Feibleman to engage in sexual intercourse which he declines and attempts to leave Jane Doe's apartment.
 When Feibleman tries to explain, Jane Doe states that she is confused and does not know what is going on.
 The following morning on October 5, 2016, Jane Doe filed a formal complaint.
 In the complaint Jane Doe states that she went to sleep, woke up, and realized another student was sexually assaulting her.
 Feibleman alleges that Jane Doe sexually assaulted him and made a counter complaint.